Finnitio/3dpcorne-shield-nodefree/readme.md

 ![wiring](internals.jpg)

-If somebody would like to create pcb's for this version of the corne keybaord let me know!
+If somebody would like to create pcb's for this version of the corne keyboard, let me know!
 I would create a case that could mount the pcbs.

 keymap
 ==========================